junesirius/junesirius.github.io/_posts/Supernatural/2025-04-06-SPN-Fear-of-sleep.md

 All the while, Dean watches him.
 Realization dawns.
 "That's why you can't sleep again, now, ever," he says slowly, voice pained, chest tight.
 "You're afraid it's like being back in the Empty.
 That you'll be sleeping forever and never wake up again."

-Cas nods silently, motion small.
+Cas nods silently, the motion small.
 One hand grasps the other, as if trying to hold it steady to not shake.

 Dean presses the heels of his palms into his eyes, controlling a slow, long breath out.
 "Okay, how do we fix this?"